 Get exclusive member benefits & effect social change.
 Join Today

-Cleft palate and cleft lip, also referred to as orofacial defects, are birth defects that affect more than 7,000 babies in the United States every year, according to the Centers for Disease Control (CDC).
+Cleft palate and cleft lip, also referred to as orofacial defects, are birth defects that affect more than 7,000 babies in the United States every year, according to the Centers for Disease Control and Prevention.

 What you do during your pregnancy can also increase the likelihood that your child will have a cleft palate or lip.
 Factors that scientists believe may cause a cleft to develop include:

-If your doctor discovers that your baby has a cleft palate or lip while in the womb, he may want to remove some of the amniotic fluid that surrounds your baby to have it tested for other genetic abnormalities, like Van der Woude syndrome.
+If your doctor discovers that your baby has a cleft palate or lip while in the womb, they may want to remove some of the amniotic fluid that surrounds your baby to have it tested for other genetic abnormalities, such as van der Woude syndrome.

 The treatment for your child’s cleft palate or lip will depend on the severity of the condition.
 Treatment often involves several surgeries to close the opening and reconstruct the face.